 Spacer Blocks add an adjustable amount of empty space between blocks.
 You can use Spacer Blocks to create padding and white space on pages and blog posts.
 Spacer Blocks can also help resize images and other blocks.

-Tip: You can add padding in other areas, like below banners or above footers, in Site Styles.
+Tip: You can add padding in other areas, like below banners or above footers, in your style settings.
 To learn more, visit Making style changes.